victorhck/Aprende-Vim/ch21_vimrc.md

 - `$HOME/.exrc`
 - `$VIMRUNTIME/default.vim`

-When you start Vim, it will check the above six locations in that order for a vimrc file.
-The first found vimrc file will be used and the rest is ignored.
+Cuando inicias Vim, se van a verificar estos 6 lugares en ese orden, buscando el archivo vimrc.
+El primer lugar con este archivo va a ser usado y los posteriores son ignorados.

-First Vim will look for a `$VIMINIT`.
-If there is nothing there, Vim will check for `$HOME/.vimrc`.
-If there is nothing there, Vim will check for `$HOME/.vim/vimrc`.
-If Vim finds it, it will stop looking and use `$HOME/.vim/vimrc`.
+Primero Vim va a buscar `$VIMINIT`.
+Si no hay nada ahí, Vim va a buscar `$HOME/.vimrc`.
+Si no hay nada ahí, Vim va a buscar `$HOME/.vim/vimrc`.
+Si Vim lo encuentra va a dejar de buscar y usar `$HOME/.vim/vimrc`.

 The first location, `$VIMINIT`, is an environment variable.
 By default it is undefined.
 If you want to use `~/dotfiles/testvimrc` as your `$VIMINIT` value, you can create an environment variable containing the path of that vimrc.
 After you run `export VIMINIT='let $MYVIMRC="$HOME/dotfiles/testvimrc" | source $MYVIMRC'`, Vim will now use `~/dotfiles/testvimrc` as your vimrc file.